-- I. Characteristics of the Russian financial market and the results of its development - I.1.
-Russian financial market in the global competition context - I.2.
-Current state of the Russian financial market - II.
-Guidelines for the development of the Russian financial market in 2016-2018 - II.1.
-Financial consumer protection and financial literacy of the population of the Russian Federation - II.2.
-Improving financial inclusion for households and small and medium-sized businesses - II.3.
-Discouraging malpractice in the financial market - II.4.
-Enhancing investor appeal for the equity financing of public companies via improved corporate governance - II.5.
-Development of the bond market and syndicated lending market - II.6.
-Improvement of the financial market regulation, including the use of proportional regulation and optimisation of regulatory burden on financial market participants - II.7.
-Advanced training for professionals working in the financial market - II.8.
-Incentives to electronic interaction mechanisms in the financial market - II.9.
-International cooperation for the development and implementation of rules regulating the global financial market - II.10.
-Improvement of tools ensuring the financial market stability - III.
-Development specifics of financial market sectors in the Russian Federation in 2016-2018 - IV.
-Risks and limitations evolving in the process of implementing the Guidelines for the Development of the Russian Financial Market in 2016-2018
+Introduction 4 I. Characteristics of the Russian financial market and the results of its development10 0 I.1.
+Russian financial market in the global competition context10 0 I.2.
+Current state of the Russian financial market16 6 II.
+Guidelines for the development of the Russian financial market in 2016-201829 5 II.1.
+Financial consumer protection and financial literacy of the population of the Russian Federation 5 II.2.
+Improving financial inclusion for households and small and medium-sized businesses28 8 II.3.
+Discouraging malpractice in the financial market 1 II.4.
+Enhancing investor appeal for the equity financing of public companies via improved corporate governance34 4 II.5.
+Development of the bond market and syndicated lending market37 7 II.6.
+Improvement of the financial market regulation, including the use of proportional regulation and optimisation of regulatory burden on financial market participants39 9 II.7.
+Advanced training for professionals working in the financial market42 2 II.8.
+Incentives to electronic interaction mechanisms in the financial market43 3 II.9.
+International cooperation for the development and implementation of rules regulating the global financial market44 4 II.10.
+Improvement of tools ensuring financial market stability46 6 III.
+Development specifics of financial market sectors in the Russian Federation in 2016-2018 1 IV.
+Key targets for measuring effectiveness in implementing the Guidelines for the Development of the Russian Financial Market in 2016-201862 2 V. Risks and limitations evolving in the process of implementing the Guidelines for the Development of the Russian Financial Market in 2016-201866 6